singletonsd/ravimoshark-apis-piece-libs-android/docs/PiecesApi.md

 PiecesApi apiInstance = new PiecesApi();
-Long refArticle = 789L; // Long | reference of piece to delete or search Deleted deleted = new Deleted(); // Deleted | Get all, deleted, not deleted data.
+String refArticle = "refArticle_example"; // String | reference of piece to delete or search Deleted deleted = new Deleted(); // Deleted | Get all, deleted, not deleted data.
 Default not deleted. try {
     Pieces result = apiInstance.getPieceById(refArticle, deleted);